openshift/enhancements/enhancements/update/update-blocker-lifecycle/README.md

 ## Summary

-The lifecycle for update blockers looks like:
+The lifecycle for recommendation changes looks like:

 <div style="text-align:center">
   <img src="flow.svg" width="100%" />
 </div>

 Currently all tracking through the lifecycle is manual, and it is tedious for graph-admins to audit bugs with `UpgradeBlocker` to see where they are in the lifecycle and, when necessary, poke component teams about outstanding impact statement requests.
-Having an explicit, machine-readable lifecycle reduces the chances that suspected update blockers fall through the cracks by clarifying the responsible parties for moving the bug to the next stage, which supports tracking and automated reminders.
+Having an explicit, machine-readable lifecycle reduces the chances that issues fall through the cracks by clarifying the responsible parties for moving the bug to the next stage, which supports tracking and automated reminders.

 With the changes from this enhancement, the queues become: